Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Abstract

 \section{Abstract}

 Aligning large language models (LLMs) with diverse human preferences is critical for ensuring fairness and informed outcomes when deploying these models for decision-making.
 In this paper, we seek to uncover fundamental statistical limits concerning aligning LLMs with human preferences, with a focus on the probabilistic representation of human preferences and the preservation of diverse preferences in aligned LLMs.
 We first show that human preferences can be represented by a reward model if and only if the preference among LLM-generated responses is free of any Condorcet cycle.
-Moreover, we prove that Condorcet cycles exist with probability converging to one exponentially fast under a probabilistic preference model, thereby demonstrating the \textit{impossibility} of fully aligning human preferences using reward-based approaches such as reinforcement learning from human feedback.
-Next, we explore the conditions under which LLMs would employ mixed strategies---meaning they do not collapse to a single response---when aligned in the limit using a non-reward-based approach, such as Nash learning from human feedback (NLHF).
+Moreover, we prove that Condorcet cycles exist with probability converging to one exponentially fast under a general probabilistic preference model called the Luce model, thereby demonstrating the \textit{impossibility} of fully aligning human preferences using reward-based approaches such as reinforcement learning from human feedback.
+Next, we explore the conditions under which LLMs would employ mixed strategies---meaning they do not collapse to a single response---when aligned in the limit using a non-reward-based approach, such as Nash learning from human feedback.
 We identify a necessary and sufficient condition for mixed strategies: the \textit{absence} of a response that is preferred over all others by a majority.
-As a blessing, we prove that this condition holds with high probability under the probabilistic preference model, thereby highlighting the statistical \textit{possibility} of preserving minority preferences without explicit regularization in aligning LLMs.
-Finally, we leverage insights from our statistical results to design a novel, computationally efficient algorithm for finding Nash equilibria in aligning LLMs with NLHF.
-Our experiments show that Llama-3.2-1B, aligned with our algorithm, achieves a win rate of 60.55\% against the base model.
+As a blessing, we prove that this condition holds with high probability under the Luce model, thereby highlighting the statistical \textit{possibility} of preserving minority preferences without explicit regularization in aligning LLMs.